-[Course Goals] To learn fundamentals of solid mechanics
+【Course Goals 】 To learn fundamentals of solid mechanics

-2 Displacement-based thick and thin plate theories are formulated from the basic 3 equations for 3D continua.
-Based on the virtual work principles, St. Venant's and Wagnar's torsion 7 theories are derived.
+Theme Class number of times Description Plate theory 3 Displacement-based thick and thin plate theories are formulated from the basic Trate theory 3 equations for 3D continua.
+Based on the virtual work principles, St. Venant's and Wagnar's torsion Rod theory 7 theories are derived.
 3D beam theory including bending and shear is also presented.
-5 Arch and cable theories are discussed.
-Based on membrane theory, 5 formulations for shell theory is presented.
-Understanding of the theories and formulations presented in this class is 1 examined.
-7 5 1
+Shell theory 4 Arch and cable theories are discussed.
+Based on membrane theory, formulations for shell theory is presented.
+Exam 1 Understanding of the theories and formulations presented in this class is examined.